skippyr/flamerial/README.md

 		<h3>Wallpapers</h3>
 			<p>I have separated some URLS from where you can get free to use wallpapers that match really well with Flamerial at <code>wallpapers/wallpapers.md</code>.
 All credits will go to their respective authors, which you can then support by downloading the wallpapers directly from their sources.</p>
 	<h2>Issues And Contributions</h2>
-		<p>Learn how to report issues, questions and ideas and how to contribute to this project by reading its <a href="https://skippyr.github.io/materials/pages/contributions_guideline.html">contributions guideline</a>.</p>
+		<p>Learn how to report issues, questions and ideas and how to contribute to this project by reading its <a href="https://skippyr.github.io/materials/pages/contributions_guidelines.html">contributions guidelines</a>.</p>
 	<h2>License</h2>
-		<p>Flamerial is released under the MIT License.
-You can refer to the license as the file <code><a href="https://github.com/skippyr/flamerial/blob/main/LICENSE">LICENSE</a></code> in the root directory of this repository.</p>
+		<p>This project is released under terms of the MIT License.
+You can refer to the license as the file LICENSE in the repository's root directory.</p>
 		<p>Copyright (c) 2023, Sherman Rofeman.
 MIT License.</p>